bayu07750/Naruto/README.md

 # Naruto

-Full stack application powered by ktor framework as a backend and Jetpack Compose for building Android application.
+Full-stack application powered by the Ktor framework for the backend and Jetpack Compose for building the Android application.